 The phrase “filing taxes” refers to the act of the required yearly reporting of income to the federal and state government.
 Even if no income was received, foreign nationals must still file a federal return – a state return may be required as well.
 See Filing Tax Returns pages for more information.

 Every year scams go around in attempts to trick people out of their money.
 Read about these common scams on our Avoiding Tax Scams page to make sure you don’t become a victim.

-More information on taxes and WUSTL policies in relation to international taxation can be found on the WUSTL Tax Policies & Procedures webpage for International Students, Scholars and Employees.
+More information on taxes and WashU policies in relation to international taxation can be found on the WashU Financial Services webpage for Payment to Foreign Individuals.